Colorado Auto Theft Laws

 Colorado Auto Theft Laws: Additional Resources

 As you can see, there are many different factors that can determine which Colorado auto theft laws and sentences apply in a case.
 Some of these factors include the estimated value of the vehicle or the length of time that an offender is in possession of the vehicle.
 Each of these elements can be contested and could mean the difference between 12 years in prison or an acquittal.
-The person in the best position to evaluate your case and zealously advocate on your behalf is a local criminal defense attorney.
-You can speak with one today and receive a free initial evaluation of the facts of your case.
+If you've been charged under Colorado auto theft laws, contact a local criminal defense attorney who will be in the best position to evaluate your case and zealously advocate on your behalf.

 Contact a qualified attorney.